stakater/til/websockets.md

 Spring WebSocket makes it straightforward to enable websockets and work as a relay to a message broker such as RabbitMQ.
 This way you may run multiple application container connected to the same instance or maybe a cluster of RabbitMQ instances.

+The application is clustered ( many nodes behind a Load Balancer) so it requires more complicate solution than just a simple java server which can send and receive websocket frames.
+Because of that, we decided to use a STOMP Broker which will allow us to scale for multiple nodes.

+There are few Brokers which implements the STOMP protocol, we have chosen RabbitMQ since it has larger community and it seems more reliable(it also has nice administration UI).

 Extracted [from](http://djeison.me/2017/11/04/spring-websocket-rabbitmq/)

 ## References